 Coursework culminates in an industry-based placement experience in the final year of study, providing opportunity to integrate learning, and preparing students for a diversity of contexts.

-Tabor’s proven experience in developing practical skills will help you carve your own personalised academic and professional path through a variety of elective subjects.
+Tabor’s proven experience in developing practical skills will help you carve your own personalised academic and professional path through a variety of elective units.
 We have the people and programs to help you develop comprehensive professional and reflective expertise and the skills required to consider professional counselling as a career.

 The Bachelor of Applied Social Science (Counselling) seeks to equip graduates for a diverse range of roles in the human services sector or private counselling practice, with a strong emphasis on therapeutic competency.
 In addition, the course meets the PACFA (Psychotherapy and Counselling Federation of Australia) training standards, and on completion, graduates are eligible to apply for Provisional Membership.

 Undergraduate Certificate in Counselling